 1st stage : Internal Review

-A review is conducted internally by a Housing SA officer/s.
+A review is conducted internally by a SA Housing Trust officer/s.
 At the end of the review, the applicant must be given a written statement setting out the outcome of the review and the reasons for the decision (unless the decision is in favour of the applicant, in which case reasons are not necessary) [see South Australian Housing Trust Act 1995 (SA) s 32C].

 An application for internal review can be lodged at any stage.
-However, decisions made before 1991 cannot be appealed.

 An application can be lodged using the Public Housing Appeal Form with relevant supporting documentation attached.